 8. Flower Roof

 Adorn your fairy house with a flower roof for a burst of color.
 I tried this with dried flowers once, and it looked like something out of a storybook.
+You can find more inspiration in our fairy house clay ideas.

 9. Fairy Light Interior

 Illuminate your fairy house with tiny fairy lights inside.
 I’ve done this with battery-powered lights, and it creates a magical glow at night.
+You can find more inspiration in our fairy house tree stump ideas.

 10. Moss-Covered Cottage